marklit/tiles2columns/README.md

             --distance=0.05
 ```

 The point defined above is marked with a black dot.
 Its radius is outlined with a green circle.
 The radius' bounding box is outlined with a red box.
-There are four figurative OSM tiles intersecting that red box are outlined in orange.
+Four figurative OSM tiles intersecting that red box are outlined in orange.

 Any data in those tiles will be downloaded.